AliReza1083/AliReza1083/README.md

 - 📫 Follow me on [Twitter][twitter]

 ### Introduction
-My Name is Ali Reza, and it’s been 1.5 years that I’m Coding and has learnt so many things.
+My Name is `Ali Reza`, and it’s been 1.5 years that I’m Coding and has learnt so many things.
 I know that for the first time, you get overwhelm while Coding, I was just like you, but if you keep going, You’ll get used to it, and you’ll enjoy alot while Coding (LIKE ME hhh).
 So, I’m here to make it easy for you, and I want you to come with me...